Brandon Colby: Media appearances

 In April 2011, Colby appeared on the "How to Outsmart Your Genes" episode of the TV show The Doctors.
 Existence Genetics performed genetic testing on several of the show's guests and Colby discussed the results.
 The testing focused on male pattern baldness, sexual compatibility, preconception, and disease predisposition.

-Colby has also appeared on ABC's Good Morning America (April 2010).
+Colby has also appeared on ABC's Good Morning America in April, 2010, and the Today Show with Megyn Kelly in 2018.